-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Amazon Timestream, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Amazon Timestream is a fast, scalable, and serverless time-series database service built for IoT and operational applications on AWS.
 It automatically scales to adjust capacity and performance, storing and analyzing trillions of events per day.
 Timestream's built-in time-series analytics functions make it straightforward to query measures and dimensions across time windows.